whisperity/monomux/README.md

 The easiest use of MonoMux is simply starting it: `monomux`.
 By default, a server starts in the background, and a default session is created with the default shell of the current user, and the client automatically attaches to this session.
 Executing the client with a server already running will attach to the only session on the server, or if multiple sessions exist, an interactive menu will start with which a session can be selected.
-(The interactive menu can be explicitly requested, even if only at most one session exists, with the `--list` parameter.)
+(The interactive menu can be explicitly requested, even if only at most one session exists, with the `-i` or `--interactive` parameter.)

 > **ℹ️ Note:** Please always refer to the output of `monomux -h` for up-to-date information about what flags the installed tool supports.